arksha/arksha.github.io/_posts/2017-10-22-NotesofML.markdown

 layout: post
 title: Notes for ML
 date: 2017-10-22
-categories: Notes
+categories: Note
 comments: true
 ---

+Some old notes with ML class, TBD to pick up again. (who knows when)

-#Intro of week 1
+# Intro of week 1

-##Supervised Learning
+## Supervised Learning
 Already know what is right answer, what does result looks like.
 Trying to find if there is a relationship between input and output.

-1.regression problem
+1. regression problem

 We are trying to predict a result in a continuous output.
 In other words, we are trying to map input variable to some continuous function.

 Given data about the size of houses on the real estate market, try to predict their price.
 Price as a function of size is a continuous output, so this is a regression problem.

-2.classification algorithm
+2. classification algorithm

 Asked to predict results in a discrete output.
 In other words, we are trying to map a input variable into a discrete categories.